octopusthink/octopusthink.com/src/content/pages/about.md

 ---
 title: 'Who we are'
 summary: 'Hello there!
 Octopus Think is a digital design & development agency based in Scotland.'
+metaDescription: Octopus Think is a digital design & development agency based in Scotland.
+I AM A META.
 ---

 We believe that staying small allows us to be nimble and adapt easily, and we pride ourselves in building great digital products whilst remaining flexible and responsive throughout the process.